Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 22. Install an outdoor fireplace

-This cool fire feature below is particularly dramatic, set inside a concrete column on the patio.
+This cool fire feature is particularly dramatic, set inside a concrete column on the patio.

-Meanwhile the integrated fireplace below is guaranteed to take off the evening chill, while its minimalist Corten steel surround makes a stylish focal point – day or night.
+Meanwhile, the integrated fireplace in this modern garden is guaranteed to take off the evening chill, while its minimalist Corten steel surround makes a stylish focal point – day or night.

-Install the fireplace in a boundary wall or, in a larger garden, enclose your seating and dining area with a freestanding screen, such as this one from WWOO’s modular system.
+Install the fireplace in a boundary wall or, in a larger garden, enclose your seating and dining area with a freestanding screen.
 And burn only low-emission dry wood or manufactured solid fuels.

 23. Add a water feature for peaceful retreat